wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/protect-identities-azure-active-directory/includes/7-implement-multi-factor-authentication.md

 :::image type="content" source="../media/azure-verify-identity-9a3ddc3b.png" alt-text="Authentication methods in use at the sign-in screen.":::

- -  If you have Azure AD Premium or Enterprise Mobility + Security licenses, you already have Azure MFA.
+ -  If you have Azure AD Premium or Enterprise Mobility + Security licenses, you already have Azure Active Directory Multi-Factor Authentication .
 Your organization doesn't need anything additional to extend the two-step verification capability to all users.
 You only need to assign a license to a user, and then you can turn on MFA.
  -  When setting up MFA, consider the following tips:

      -  Don't create a per-authentication Multi-Factor Auth Provider.
 If you do, you could end up paying for verification requests from users that already have licenses.